coderitter/knight-form/README.md

 Fields are used to indicate an affiliation to the object that is created out of the form.
 Use fields to shape the object your form should create.

 Bevavioural elements are for dynamic behaviour.
-For example the `Mapping` element can exchange parts of your form considering the value of a field.
+For example the `Mapping` element can exchange parts of your form considering the value of another field.

 ## Configure the platform specific widget